solo-io/workshops/istio-day2/1-deploy-istio/05-app-rollout.md

 kubectl label namespace istioinaction istio.io/rev=1-8-3
 ```

+{% hint style="info" %}
-> :memo: As you can see here we're using a different label than the normal `istio-injection` label; we are leveraging revisions which allows us to control which control plane to which an istio sidecar connects
+As you can see here we're using a different label than the normal `istio-injection` label; we are leveraging revisions which allows us to control which control plane to which an istio sidecar connects
+{% endhint %}

 Next, we deploy a `web-api` _canary_ deployment in the `istioinaction` namespace: